MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/about.md

         - `.../theme/images/IOOS_Emblem_Tertiary_B_RGB.png` → `.../theme/images/NOAA_FISHERIES_logoH.png`
         - Add “NOAA Fisheries” as alternative text if header logo cannot be found

-    4. Add “Southeast Fisheries Science Center” text with hyperlink to header (note that this may be replaced with an image logo in the future)
+    4. Add “Southeast Fisheries Science Center” text with hyperlink to header (this may be replaced with an image logo in the future)

 8. Customize website colors in `.../theme/css/customstyles.css` to align with NOAA Fisheries Brand Standards